 Get Inspired / Mainland USA Everything you need to know about the Deep South Share on email Print this article Share on Facebook Get Inspired / Mainland USA Everything you need to know about the Deep South story by: Anna Sarjeant NEW ORLEANS "There are a lot of places I like, but I like New Orleans better" – Bob Dylan If the Deep South is America's musical heartland, then New Orleans is most definitely its blood supply; jazz may be the default style in this city, but its cousins, the blues and country, don't live too far away.
 Be prepared to gain a kilo – or two, three, or five – with gumbo, jambalaya and huge helpings of shrimp creole served at every neon-lit brasserie.
 Music and food – two very good reasons to fall in love with New Orleans.
 And Bob agrees!
 MEMPHIS "I’ll stay in Memphis" – Elvis Presley Music accolades and assassinations, Memphis is well known for both.
 While not the birthplace of Elvis, it is where he was first discovered; along with 'rock n roll’ itself in the infamous Sun Studios.
 Trace the origins of all rock’s legends, from Johnny Cash to Jerry Lee Lewis and wind up in Elvis’ Colonial-style mansion, Graceland.
 Yes he did die on the toilet.
 From one king to another, the city’s influence stems further than music; venture to Lorraine Motel and pay your respects to Martin Luther King, who was assassinated here.
 AUSTIN "There is a freedom you begin to feel the closer you get to Austin" – Willie Nelson, American singer-songwriter From thick Texan drawls to barbecued ribs – everything’s delicious in Austin.
 The city’s rich diversity ranges from bucking broncos to an eclectic music scene, and one which dates back to the hippie-centric 70s.
 Decades on and beer-soaked nights and live music still rule.
 As do Austin’s famed barbecue joints, savour hearty brisket and ribs in a city smokehouse.
 Traditionally barbecue diners are lunchtime traders, many selling-out around noon, so if it’s pulled pork you seek, make sure you arrive early.
 NASHVILLE "If you can't play guitar and sing in Nashville, you might as well just be a construction worker" – Patrick Carney, The Black Keys Eat, drink and be musical.
 That should be the Nashville motto.
 A city where songs are written, Jack Daniels is poured and creamy grits feature on every menu.
 Music lovers should venture to Lower Broadway, albeit touristy, it’s the avenue of honky tonks and neon lights.
 Go for the ambience, as well as famed record shops and an endless supply of live music, it smells of tobacco, beer and aspiration.
 Pull up a stool and succumb to the dulcet tones of a man playing his guitar – he’ll probably be crooning about a ‘good-for-nuttin’ ex-lover.
 A TASTE OF THE SOUTH For all the delicious flavours of the world’s ‘soul food’, cuisine from America’s Deep South didn’t start with such an easy-to-digest past.
 As the former five states of slavery, dishes from Mississippi, Alabama, Georgia, Louisiana and South Carolina were born from years of enslavement.
 Using the left-overs from whatever their masters ate, workers would craft delicious meals from scraps and inspiration from their homeland.
 The result was a mouth-watering fusion of meat and spice, seafood, rice and flavour.
 JAMBALAYA Creole rice dish, often spicy, with shrimps, chicken, vegetables and herbs.
 GUMBO A thick stew-like soup from Louisiana.
 Consisting of stock, mixed vegetable and meat or seafood.
 GRITS Coarsely ground porridge-like maize, commonly served with butter, cheese, bacon or shrimps.
 PULLED-PORK SANDWICH Popular in Tennessee, the pork’s cooked extra slow so it easily breaks (and pulls) apart.
 CRAWFISH Boiled in huge baskets and served with potatoes and a cob of corn.
 Eat with your fingers. > VIEW OUR HOT DEALS TO THE USA HERE Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Inspire - March 2018 Read more Add or remove from Wishlist Inspire - October 2017 Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Inspire - October 2017 Read more Add or remove from Wishlist Inspire - August 2018 Read more Done this?
 Tell your friends about it.